SvenGroot/Ookii.CommandLine/docs/Migrating.md

 - The .Net 8 SDK is now required to use [source generation](SourceGeneration.md).
-You can still target older runtimes, even when using source generation, as long as the project is built using the .Net 8 or a newer SDK.
+You can still target older runtimes, even when using source generation, as long as the project is built using the .Net 8 SDK or a newer SDK.
 - The [`IAsyncCommand.RunAsync()`][] and [`AsyncCommandBase.RunAsync()`][] methods now take a
   [`CancellationToken`][] as an argument.
 The `IAsyncCancelableCommand` interface has been removed.
 - The [`ArgumentConverter`][] class now has a single